• Free shipping on all orders

 Learn more »

 Cats can make all sorts of sounds to communicate, such as meowing, purring, and yowling.
 As a cat owner, it’s important to be aware of how vocal your cat can be.
 When your cat becomes uncharacteristically quiet or has a hoarse meow, it’s important to pay close attention.
-He might have developed a health condition that needs examining.
+It might have developed a health condition that needs examining.

 Here are some causes and remedies for why your cat isn’t vocalizing as much as usual.